absmach/magistrala-ui/README.md

 ## Usage

-Once both Mainflux core and Mainflux-ui are running, you can access the Mainflux-ui interface locally by entering the address: [http://localhost:9090](http://localhost:9090).
+Once both Magistrala core and Magistrala-ui are running, you can access the Magistrala-ui interface locally by entering the address: [http://localhost:9095](http://localhost:9095).

 On the login page, use the provided credentials to log in to the interface: